lock14/langton/README.md

 This small project is a simulation of [Langton's Ant](https://en.wikipedia.org/wiki/Langton%27s_ant).

 ## Usage
-Simply download the repsoitory and run the following:
+Simply download the repository and run the following:
 ```
 $ make
 $ ./langton